Spheres-cu/subdivx-dloader/README.md

-A fork of Martín Gaitán's fork of Michel Peterson's subdivx.com-subtitle-retriever Retrieve the best matching subtitle (in spanish) for a show episode from subdivx.com
+A fork of kabutor of  Martín Gaitán's fork of Michel Peterson's subdivx.com-subtitle-retriever Retrieve the best matching subtitle (in spanish) for a show episode from subdivx.com

-Python3 version wasn't working, I just fixed for the actual website (subdivx.com)
+Working with Python 3.9.3 version

 Also added these features: